richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 * A Internet Gateway
 * A Elastic IP
 * A route table
-* Some security groups to define firewall rules
+* Some security groups to define the firewall rules
 * A SSH key for connecting to the EC2

 The following figure shows you an overview of what you will build: